sdkman/vendor-proxy/README.md

       "release" = {
         url = "http://localhost:8080/release"
         url = ${?RELEASE_ENDPOINT_API_URL}
-        accessToken = "default_token"
+        serviceToken = "default_token"
-        accessToken = ${?RELEASE_API_TOKEN}
+        serviceToken = ${?RELEASE_API_TOKEN}
       }
       "default" = {
         url = "http://localhost:8080/default"
         url = ${?DEFAULT_ENDPOINT_API_URL}
-        accessToken = "default_token"
+        serviceToken = "default_token"
-        accessToken = ${?RELEASE_API_TOKEN}
+        serviceToken = ${?RELEASE_API_TOKEN}
       }
       "announce/struct" = {
         url = "http://localhost:8081/announce/struct"
         url = ${?BROADCAST_STRUCT_API_URL}
-        accessToken = "default_token"
+        serviceToken = "default_token"
-        accessToken = ${?BROADCAST_API_TOKEN}
+        serviceToken = ${?BROADCAST_API_TOKEN}
       }
     }

 In these configuration blocks per service, we have opted for using environment variables, although this is not a necessity.
 We have also provied default values for each environment variable.
-Each configuratoin block also specifies an `accessToken` which will be propagated to the underlying microservice as an `access_token` request header.
+Each configuratoin block also specifies an `serviceToken` which will be propagated to the underlying microservice as an `Service-Token` request header.
 Provided your microservice communications use SSL, your microservices should be secure.

 ###Creating new Consumers